rahulvsharma/ReachWeatherApp/README.md

 ## Setup

+In the project directory, you can run:

+### `npm install`

-Run 'npm install' to setup the project in command prompt at root directory
+This will setup the project

 ## Available Scripts